A Note From Your Innkeeper

 We hope that this makes you feel safe and secure when visiting The Stockade.
 We are committed to making you feel at home and appreciate you trusting us with your health and safety.
 If you require additional services, please feel free to ask.
 We do our best to accommodate special dietary needs and health restrictions.

-Our neighborhood restaurants are open for take-out and pick-up, and many are delivering.
+Our neighborhood restaurants are open with limited capacity, take-out and pick-up, and many are delivering.

 Best wishes to you and your family from Jerry and me.
 We wish you safe, relaxing travel during this challenging time.
 Stay safe, stay small, stay inn.